I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_pipe_information.md

 ## -remarks
 This structure contains information for an endpoint, retrieved from the device's interface descriptor.
-For an explanation of how to obtain the information in <b>USBD_PIPE_INFORMATION</b> from the interface descriptor, see <a href="buses.how_to_select_a_configuration_for_a_usb_device">How to Select a Configuration for a USB Device</a>.
+For an explanation of how to obtain the information in <b>USBD_PIPE_INFORMATION</b> from the interface descriptor, see <a href="https://msdn.microsoft.com/library/windows/hardware/gg615081">How to Select a Configuration for a USB Device</a>.

 The <b>MaximumPacketSize</b> value  is derived from the first <b>11</b> bits of the <b>wMaxPacketSize</b> field of the endpoint descriptor, which indicates the maximum number of bytes that the host controller can send to or receive from the endpoint in a single transaction.